Where you’ll stay

 Getting around

 We recommend renting a car if you plan to explore nearby spots like Joshua Tree, Palm Springs, or the windmill fields.
-The desert is spread out, and rideshares can be limited once you’re outside the main towns.

 We have pretty much unlimited parking at the ranch.